twoelevenjay/CMB2-Admin-Extension/CONTRIBUTING.md

 	4. When committing, reference your issue (if present) and include a note about the fix.
 6. [Submit a pull request](https://help.github.com/articles/creating-a-pull-request/).

-**Note:** You may gain more ground and avoid unecessary effort if you first open an issue with the proposed changes, but this step is not necessary.
+**Note:** You may gain more ground and avoid unnecessary effort if you first open an issue with the proposed changes, but this step is not necessary.